 Set the GPS sensor off in MENU > Settings > Sport profiles, when you do not need speed, distance or location data.

 The Polar training computer shows your performance indicators.
-Polar training computer is designed to indicate the level of physiological strain and recovery during and after exercise session.
+It indicates the level of physiological strain and intensity during your exercise.
 It measures heart rate, speed and distance when cycling with a Polar CS speed sensor W.I.N.D.
 It also measures speed and distance when running with a Polar s3+ stride sensor or with a Polar G5 GPS sensor / Polar G3 GPS sensor W.I.N.D..
 The Polar CS cadence sensor W.I.N.D. is designed to measure cadence when cycling.
 No other use is intended or implied.

 The Polar training computer should not be used for obtaining environmental measurements that require professional or industrial precision.